Performance Breakdown

 If you put it side by side with the V6, it almost has the same capacity: around 400 milliliters.

-Unfortunately, like the V6, the Roborock H6 does not have the hygienic system that the newer Dyson cordless vacuums have.
+Unfortunately, like the V6, the Roborock H6 lacks the hygienic system found in newer Dyson cordless vacuums.

 How much power does the Roborock H6 have?

-Looking at the Roborock website, it says there that the H6 utilizes a 420 watt brushless motor with maximum suction of up to 25,000 pascals.
+According to the Roborock website, the H6 features a 420-watt brushless motor with a maximum suction of up to 25,000 pascals.

-Unfortunately, there isn’t a uniform spec that all manufacturers use to disclose power figures.
+Unfortunately, there is no uniform specification that all manufacturers use to disclose power figures.

 One way to gauge the power of a vacuum is by using an anemometer that records airflow.